Indranil301/notes_cubit/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple notes Management app.
+-Cubit statemanagement
+-Dark Theme mode available
+-#Local Database(Hive)

 A few resources to get you started if this is your first Flutter project: